Methcathinone: Addiction

 In preclinical studies, methcathinone hydrochloride produces an abuse potential similar to that of the amphetamines.

-Methcathinone can be highly psychologically addictive, and can produce a methamphetamine-like withdrawal, which is somewhat lower in intensity than methamphetamine.
+Methcathinone can be highly psychologically addictive, and can produce a methamphetamine-like withdrawal.

 In drug discrimination studies, methcathinone hydrochloride evokes responses similar to those induced by both dextroamphetamine sulfate and cocaine hydrochloride.
-While both the dextrorotary and levorotary enantiomeric forms of methcathinone hydrochloride have been found to be pharmacologically active when examined in particular pharmacological assays for psychomotor stimulant-like activity, the levorotary form of methcathinone is more active than the dextrorotary forms of both methcathinone and notable, as it is the dextrorotary isomer that is more active both for amphetamine and methamphetamine.

-Some street dealers are selling methcathinone as dextroamphetamine or methamphetamine but the drug is more dangerous to people who inject it than the more common amphetamine.

 Intravenous usage

-Injecting this substance has recently been associated with symptoms similar to those seen in patients with Parkinson's disease (manganism) due to the compound manganese dioxide which is a byproduct of synthesis with permanganate.
+Injecting this substance has been associated with symptoms similar to those seen in patients with Parkinson's disease (manganism) due to the compound manganese dioxide which is a byproduct of synthesis with permanganate.

 Legal status

 The Convention on Psychotropic Substances lists methcathinone as a Schedule I substance which restricts its use for government-approved medical and scientific uses.

 Australia

 Methcathinone is a Schedule 9 prohibited substance in Australia under the Poisons Standard (February 2021).
 A Schedule 9 substance is defined as a substance which may be abused or misused, the manufacture, possession, sale or use of which should be prohibited by law except when required for medical or scientific research, or for analytical, teaching or training purposes with approval of Commonwealth and/or State or Territory Health Authorities.